claudiu-cristea/cas/README.md

 authenticated.

-You can create a login button on your website that links directly to this path.
+You can create a login button on your website that links directly to this path to provide a way for your users to easily login.

 ## Account Handling & Auto Registration

 Local Drupal accounts must exist for users that authenticate with CAS.
 This module simply provides a way to authenticate these users.

-If a user attempts to login with an account that does not already exist, they will receive an error message when trying to log in.
+If a user attempts to login with an account that is not already registered on your Drupal site, they will see an error message.

 However, you can configure the module to automatically register users.
 This way, when a user authenticates with CAS, a local Drupal account will